mooogz/social-links-profile-main/README.md

 ### Continued development

-I plan to work on my media queries and making better, smoother responsive websites.
 I plan to learn more about Bootstrap and implement it in a larger project.

 ## Author